Kleinvolderberg - Volderwildbad

-Once you have reached the Nösslach car park or the Voldertalhütte walk straight into the Voldertal valley.
-At the beginning of the trail you see an accumulation of huts on the right-hand side.
+You can get to Schwarzbrunn via several variants.
+The most common is from Volders.
+By car, you can drive to the Volderwildbad parking lot, for which a fee is charged.
+From here you hike along the wide road further and further into the green Voldertal valley.
+At Nößlach you can see the "Dörfl" on the right, a cluster of little huts.
 Follow the road into the valley until the path makes a sharp left turn.
 Here you see a wooden sign with the inscription Schwarzbrunn.
 Turn right and follow the footpath to Schwarzbrunn, our idyllic spot in the Voldertal valley.
 Total walking time about 50 minutes, distance 2,5 km/1,5 mi.
 If you want you can continue the trail for another 1,5 hours till you reach the rustic alpine pasture, Steinkasernalm, at 2002 m above sea level.

 The last option is to take the Glungezer gondola cableway from Tulfes to Halsmarter middle station.
 The walk down to the Voldertalhütte takes about 45 minutes and then continue as described above.

 In the 18th and 19th century many scientists were attracted by the green alga (Trentepohlia jolithus) and the rare watercress (Nasturtium officinale), which is famous for its healing properties, in the Voldertal valley.
 It is said that the plant is an aphrodisiac and used in naturopathy to purify liver, lung, and stomach.
 After all, the real watercress is very rarely found in nature and only grows in places with clean water.